eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

   </div>
 </div>

+However, it's easy to get caught up in trying to time the market.
+What should matter more to a long-term investor is to ask:
-In 10-20 years, which of these do you think Bitcoin's price will be?
+_in 10 years or so which of these do I think the price will be?_

-- Zero
+- **Zero**/worthless
-- About the same amount as today
+- About the **same** price as today
-- A lot more than today
+- A lot **more** than today

 ### Notable use cases